Brazilian Coffee: Overrated or Underrated?

 “During my visit to the Daterra farm in the Cerrado region, not only was I very well looked after but I was blown away by the technology the farm had and the ability of that technology to improve the quality of sorting and processing.
 The owners had a bespoke sorting system that separated the cherries by ripeness based on pressure and LED sorters that scanned thousands of beans per second.” (source)

-Growing regions and Brazil coffee exports
+Brazil coffee exports

 Historically, much Brazilian coffee has been sold under the ‘Santos‘ name.
 However, this doesn’t say anything about quality; it’s just the name of the harbor town near Sao Paulo.

 Usually, the high-quality stuff will have the name of the farm (called Fazenda) mentioned on the package.

 However, because Brazilian farms tend to be enormous, the same farm will produce both good and bad stuff.

 As an example, some of the more bland specialty coffee I have encountered has been from the abovementioned Daterra farm.

 The typical varieties of arabica in Brazil

 Coffee is grown in the Eastern part of the country; from Bahia in the north; all the way to Parana in the South.
 The most famous area is perhaps the state Minas Gerais and its Cerrado-region where the altitude averages around 800-1300 meters and the seasons are clearly defined.
 Around half of the total coffee, production hails from this state.

 Espírito Santo is the second-most prominent state, but robusta (often called conilon) accounts for a significant part of the production here.